digitalfondue/jfiveparse/README.md

-jfiveparse pass all the non scripted tests for the tokenizer and tree construction from the [html5lib-tests suite](https://github.com/html5lib/html5lib-tests).
+jfiveparse pass all the non-scripted tests for the tokenizer and tree construction from the [html5lib-tests suite](https://github.com/html5lib/html5lib-tests).

-It provide both fragment and full document parsing.
+It provides both fragment and full document parsing.
 It can parse directly from a String or by streaming through a Reader (note: the encoding must be known, currently the parser does not implement an autodetect feature).

 Requires java 11.